hms-bambi/hms-bambi.github.io/src/team.md

     </template>
     <template #lead>
-      We are a collection of Harvard Medical School scientists interested in applying our technical skills to support local minority-owned/serving organizations.
+      We are a collection of Harvard Medical School scientists interested in volunteering our technical skills to support local minority-owned/serving organizations.
     </template>
   </VPTeamPageTitle>